 “It will be important, once you purchase the house, that you maintain your budget and don’t start spending your remaining 60% on crazy renovations” once you’re in the home, she says.
 “Budgeting how much you can spend is important.”

 With a robust emergency fund — three to six months of expenses is ideal, Pinto says — you’ll be prepared to handle the unexpected home repairs.

 To do this, you can build about 1% to 3% of your home’s value into your monthly budget for housing repairs and maintenance.
 This money might need to cover everything from furnace filter changes and new light bulbs to the occasional new appliance, or even something as big as a new roof.

 Go forth and shop (wisely)

-In all, avoiding being house poor just comes down to being a little bit strategic.
+In all, avoiding being house poor comes down to being slightly strategic.
 Spending within your means now will give you more comfort in the short-term, and even more buying power in the longer term, as you build equity in your new home.